-Being satisfied that sufficient internal audit work has been undertaken within the financial year to allow an opinion to be given as to the adequacy and effectiveness of governance, risk management and controls.
+The Head of Internal Audit must be satisfied that sufficient internal audit work has been undertaken within the financial year to allow an opinion to be given as to the adequacy and effectiveness of governance, risk management and controls.
 Tayside Pension Fund received an annual opinion of general satisfaction, with no identified control weaknesses that they consider should be reported in the Annual Governance Statement.
 PwC did note in their Annual Report that there were some areas of improvement in order to enhance operational adequacy and effectiveness, and these have been addressed.
-The Internal Audit Annual Report was presented to the Pensions Sub-Committee and all recommendations have been actioned.
+The Internal Audit Annual Report was presented to the Pensions Sub-Committee and whilst all recommendations . have been agreed, there are 5 prior year actions yet to be completed.
+From the current year reviews, 1 action has been completed, 3 are in progress, and 3 are not yet due.